These are the questions asked during Patch Management Training

 Should the computer need to be connected to admin account, for getting the patches deployed?
 Or can it be regular user account?Managed computers can be use regular user account, since the agent is running in the system account it would have the privilege to install the patches.

 How to specify languages for patches?
-Desktop Central will automatically detect the language based on the operating system.
+The product will automatically detect the language based on the operating system.

 What will happen when the patches was installing and user accidentally turns off the computer?
-Desktop Central will retry to install the patch during the subsequent deployment window and the installation status would be updated.
+The product will retry to install the patch during the subsequent deployment window and the installation status would be updated.

 I didn't catch the part about, patch approval.
 Is there a way to automatically approve patches or you have to approve the patch manually?
 It is about testing the patches before deployment.
 You can choose to approve the patches automatically or manually.
 We also have the feasibility to test the patches before approving them automatically.
 The tested patches can be approved automatically after specified number of days if no failures found.
 Alternatively, you can manually approve it based on the result.